djq/dsuf/urban_analysis.md

 # Programs to install

 We will be using the following software programs during class.
-The programs are all open-source and cross platform (win/mac/linux).
+The programs are all open-source and work on mac, windows or linux.

 * R: [http://www.r-project.org/](http://www.r-project.org/)
 	* mac: [mac-pkg](http://cran.mtu.edu/bin/macosx/R-2.14.2.pkg)